 Multiplying these numbers together, Carlsmith estimated that there’s a 5% chance that his argument is right and there will be an existential catastrophe from misaligned power-seeking AI by 2070.
 When we spoke to Carlsmith, he noted that in the year between the writing of his report and the publication of this article, his overall guess at the chance of an existential catastrophe from power-seeking AI by 2070 had increased to >10%.46

-For another estimate, in The Precipice, philosopher and 80,000 Hours Trustee Toby Ord estimated a 1-in-6 risk of existential catastrophe by 2120 (from any cause), and that 60% of this risk comes from misaligned AI — giving a total of a 10% risk of existential catastrophe from misaligned AI by 2120.
+For another estimate, in The Precipice, philosopher and advisor to 80,000 Hours Toby Ord estimated a 1-in-6 risk of existential catastrophe by 2120 (from any cause), and that 60% of this risk comes from misaligned AI — giving a total of a 10% risk of existential catastrophe from misaligned AI by 2120.

 A 2021 survey of 44 researchers working on reducing existential risks from AI found the median risk estimate was 32.5% — the highest answer given was 98%, and the lowest was 2%.47 There’s obviously a lot of selection bias here: people choose to work on reducing risks from AI because they think this is unusually important, so we should expect estimates from this survey to be substantially higher than estimates from other sources.
 But there’s clearly significant uncertainty about how big this risk is, and huge variation in answers.